ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

  * we create an edge to the vertex to the left (e.g, col-1)
  * except for the vertices in the top row, and first column

-Next let's visualize what those edges look like.
+Let's visualize what we have so far, vertices and their edges.

 ```javascript
 function setup() {